 In 1987 the rabies vaccine became compulsory in Pennsylvania.

 The exact incidence is in the range of 1 – 10 cats per 10,000 who receive the rabies or FeLV vaccine.
-Rabies and FeLV are most common vaccines associated with injection site sarcoma, however, ther vaccines and non-vaccine products have also been reported on occasion.
+Rabies and FeLV are most common vaccines associated with injection site sarcoma, however, any vaccine, and in fact injection (such as microchip, or long-term antibiotics or corticosteroids) can cause an injection site sarcoma.

-The cause is still not fully understood, the adjuvant holds the antigens at the vaccine site which is released over a period of time, to stimulate an immune response.
-It is speculated that this can cause inflammation, which in turn develops into cancer.
+The cause is still not fully understood, the adjuvant holds the antigens at the vaccine site which is released over a period of time, to stimulate an immune response and it is speculated that this can cause inflammation, which in turn develops into cancer.

 The most common sarcoma is fibrosarcoma, although there are reports of other types of sarcoma.